Road Trip! Northwest Arkansas Roadside Barbecue, Ghosts, and Gardens

 There’s a whole underground town beneath the one you see as you pass through the main drag, a street lined with little galleries, funky restaurants and cafes, and cute-as-a-button shops–but refreshingly, no chain stores, not a single one.

 Years ago, after developers cut down too many trees, the town was deluged by heavy rains, creating mud sheets so high they rose to the tops of many of Main Street’s first-floor entrances.
 At a loss for how to remedy the problem, property owners just paved right over the mud, raising the street level up above the buildings’ first floors.
 Today, you enter many of Eureka Spring’s buildings through what was once the second floor.
-When you step downstairs at the Mud Street Café, like many other spots in town, the former first floor is now underground.
+When you step downstairs at the Mud Street Cafe, the former first floor is now underground like many other spots in town.

 Bandits and Bad Boys